-The Storage Manager has realeased its second quarterly operating plan supplement for October to December 2019.
+The Storage Manager has released the fourth quarterly operating plan supplement for April to June 2020.
 This supplement accompanies the Annual Operating Plan and looks specifically at reservoir system operation over the upcoming 3-month period.
-The Annual Operating Plan and operating plan supplements are available here.
+The Annual Operating Plan and all operating plan supplements are available here.

 No measurable inflows were recorded to reservoirs during March, and observed evaporation losses from reservoirs equalled the Storage Manager’s projections.
 As a result, no increase to allocations has been possible with the April 2020 water resource assessment.
 Wimmera-Mallee Pipeline Product allocation remains at 42%, and Glenelg River Compensation Flow remains at 1% allocation.
 No allocation has yet been possible to Recreation entitlement, Wetland entitlement or Commonwealth environmental entitlement.

 An April update on reservoir operations is also now available.

 Rainfall and mild daytime temperatures during February resulted in evaporation losses from reservoirs being lower than forecast.
 This has provided sufficient water to increase Wimmera-Mallee Pipeline Product allocation from 40% to 42%.
 Glenelg River Compensation Flow remains at 1% allocation.
 No allocation has yet been possible to Recreation entitlement, Wetland entitlement or Commonwealth environmental entitlement.

 A March update on Reservoir operations is also now available.